-Setting Meaning Status ■ Interface active: Connection status of the selected Ethernet interface Name: Name of the interface you are currently configuring ■ Plug connection: Number of the plug connection of this interface on the logic unit of the control.
-Profile Here you can create or select a profile in which all settings shown in this window are stored.
-HEIDENHAIN provides two standard profiles: ■ LAN-DHCP: Settings for the standard TNC Ethernet interface, should work in a standard company network.
-MachineNet: Settings for the second, optional Ethernet interface; for configuration of the machine network Press the corresponding buttons to save, load and delete profiles IP address ■ Automatically procure IP address option: The TNC is to procure the IP address from the DHCP server ■ Set the IP address manually option: Manually define the IP address and subnet mask.
+Setting Meaning Status Interface active: Connection status of the selected Ethernet interface Name: Name of the interface you are currently configuring Plug connection: Number of the plug connection of this interface on the logic unit of the control Profile Here you can create or select a profile in which all settings shown in this window are stored.
+HEIDENHAIN provides two standard profiles: DHCP-LAN: Settings for the standard TNC Ethernet interface, should work in a standard company network.
+MachineNet: Settings for the second, optional Ethernet interface; for configuration of the machine network Press the corresponding buttons to save, load and delete profiles IP address Automatically procure IP address option: The TNC is to procure the IP address from the DHCP server Set the IP address manually option: Manually define the IP address and subnet mask.
 Input: Four numerical values separated by points, in each field, e.g. 160.1.180.20 and 255.255.0.0

-Setting Meaning Domain Name Server (DNS) ■ Automatically procure DNS option: The TNC is to automatically procure the IP address of the domain name server Manually configure the DNS option: Manually enter the IP addresses of the servers and the domain name Default gateway Automatically procure default gateway option: The TNC is to automatically procure the default gateway Manually configure the default gateway option: Manually enter the IP addresses of the default gateway
+Setting Meaning Domain Name Server (DNS) Automatically procure DNS option: The TNC is to automatically procure the IP address of the domain name server Manually configure the DNS option: Manually enter the IP addresses of the servers and the domain name Default Automatically procure default gateway gateway option: The TNC is to automatically procure the default gateway

-▶ Apply the changes with the 0K button, or discard them with the Cance1 button
+Apply the changes with the OK button, or discard them with the Cancel button